STAND. COM. REP. NO. 495

 Thirty-Second State Legislature

 Regular Session of 2023

 State of Hawaii

-Your Committees on Health and Commerce and Consumer Protection, to which was referred S.B.
-No. 619 entitled:
+Your Committee on Government Operations, to which was referred S.B.
+No. 1253 entitled:

-"A BILL FOR AN ACT RELATING TO ADVANCED PRACTICE REGISTERED NURSES,"
+"A BILL FOR AN ACT RELATING TO THE OFFICE OF INFORMATION PRACTICES,"

-Your Committees received testimony in support of this measure from Hawai‘i State Center for Nursing, The Queen's Health Systems, Hawai‘i – American Nurses Association, Hawai‘i Association of Professional Nurses, and six individuals.
-Your Committees received testimony in opposition to this measure from the Department of the Attorney General, Department of Health, Hawai‘i Psychological Association, and two individuals.
-Your Committees received comments on this measure from the Judiciary and Board of Nursing.
+Your Committee received testimony in support of this measure from the Office of Information Practices and two individuals.
+Your Committee received testimony in opposition to this measure from the Society of Professional Journalists Hawaii Chapter, Civil Beat Law Center for the Public Interest, League of Women Voters of Hawaii, and two individuals.
+Your Committee received comments on this measure from the Commission to Promote Uniform Legislation.

-As affirmed by the records of votes of the members of your Committees on Health and Commerce and Consumer Protection that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 619, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 619, S.D.
+As affirmed by the record of votes of the members of your Committee on Government Operations that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 1253, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 1253, S.D.
 1, and be referred to your Committee on Judiciary.

 Respectfully submitted on behalf of the members of the Committee on Government Operations,